FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 In 1848, she moved to Washington, D.C. to live with a daughter, and became a celebrated guest at the White House.

-Elizabeth Hamilton died on November 9, 1854, at the age of 97 and is buried with her husband in the graveyard of Trinity Church in New York City.
+Elizabeth Hamilton died on November 9, 1854, at the age of 97 and is buried alongside Alexander Hamilton in the graveyard of Trinity Church in New York City.

 Leave a comment